JiscPER/jper/docs/MODELS.md

     "metadata" : {
         "title" : "<publication title>",
-        "version" : "<version of the record, e.g. AAM>" "publisher" : "<publisher of the content>",
+        "version" : "<version of the record, e.g. AAM>", "publisher" : "<publisher of the content>",
         "source" : {
             "name" : "<name of the journal or other source (e.g. book)>",